-Who says curved screen necessarily says that its depth will be a little more important than elsewhere: we are far from a “sheet of paper” rendering that some screens can offer; however, we do not choose a curved screen for its exceptional thinness.
+Who says a curved screen necessarily says that its depth will be a little more important than elsewhere, we are far from a “sheet of paper” rendering that some screens can offer. however, we do not choose a curved screen for its exceptional thinness.
 In terms of general design, we are on a very sober screen with a few rather welcome touches of red, which give it a sporty effect without overdoing it, simply enhancing the contours a little.

-The only real downside here will be the stand’s size, which, while logically large enough to hold the screen properly, will tend to take up a lot of space on a desk that’s too shallow.
+The only real downside here will be the stand’s size, which is logically large enough to hold the screen properly.
+AOC C24G1 24 will tend to take up a lot of space on a desk that’s too shallow.
 If this is your case, you can opt for the removable arm solution (sold separately), which will allow you to free up quite impressively space previously occupied by the original stand.
 What’s more, these arms are designed to hang two screens, so you can give yourself double the pleasure.

 Standard settings acceptable, but to be re-configured